Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Summary

-The natural question arises what is the phase ``on the other side'' of the instability.
-It is plausible that this is a phase of dimers which could be described by a product of pair wave functions \cite{YangClarkBCS,astraPRL04,PhysRevB.77.115112}.
-Full optimzation of such wave function containing both Jastrow correlations and an antisymmetrized product of pair wave functions requires first to derive the diagrammtic expansion, which goes beyond the scope of this paper.
+for $k>\KF$ and $k'<\KF$ or vice versa, and zero otherwise.
+See Ref. \onlinecite{HNCBCS}, Eqs.
+(2.7), (2.8). \end{widetext} Thus, the number-projected BCS state, while useful for strongly coupled pairs, {\em i.e.\/} typically beyond the first singularity of the (in-medium) scattering length, does not reproduce the correct stability condition in the weakly-coupled limit.
+Full optimization of such a wave function containing both Jastrow correlations and an antisymmetrized product of pair wave functions requires first to derive the diagrammatic expansion, which goes beyond the scope of this paper.